Partial projection: working with incomplete feature sets

 - you need a quick first pass while the “heavy” data arrive later.

-You still want the latent scores in the same component space, so downstream models, dashboards, alarms, … keep running.
+You still want latent scores in the same component space so downstream summaries, classifiers, or monitoring rules can use the same columns.

 partial_project(model, new_data_subset, colind = which.columns)